Gather & Grow

 Date(s) - Saturday, November 12, 2022

-9:30 am - 3:30 pm
+9:00 am - 3:30 pm

 This is a full-day event for the whole family.
-There will be time to work on your own family compact as you consider questions like: What are we aiming towards?
+There will be time to work on your own family vision as you consider questions like: What are we aiming towards?
 What has God called our family to do?
 How can we build stronger families and stronger communities for the days that are to come?

 Speakers